wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/app-service-app-service-environment-web-application-firewall.md

 ![Management Dashboard][ManagementDashboard]

 Clicking on the Services tab will let you configure your WAF for services it is protecting.
 For more details on configuring your Barracuda WAF you can consult [their documentation](https://techlib.barracuda.com/waf/getstarted1).
-In the example below an Azure Web App serving traffic on HTTP and HTTPS has been configured.
+In the example below an Azure web site serving traffic on HTTP and HTTPS has been configured.

 ![Management Add Services][ManagementAddServices]

-> Note: Depending on how your applications are configured and what features are being used in your Azure Websites Environment, you will need to forward traffic for TCP ports other than 80 and 443, e.g. if you have IP SSL setup for a Web App.
+> Note: Depending on how your applications are configured and what features are being used in your Azure Websites Environment, you will need to forward traffic for TCP ports other than 80 and 443, e.g. if you have IP SSL setup for a web site.
 For a list of network ports used in Azure Websites Environments, please refer to [Control Inbound Traffic documentation's](/documentation/articles/app-service-app-service-environment-control-inbound-traffic) Network Ports section.

 ## Configuring Windows Azure Traffic Manager (OPTIONAL) ##
 If your application is available in multiple regions, then you would want to load balance them behind [Azure Traffic Manager](/documentation/articles/traffic-manager).
 To do so you can add and endpoint in the [Azure Management Portal](https://manage.azure.com) using the Cloud Service name for your WAF in the Traffic Manager profile as shown in the image below.